RedisLabs/redislabs-docs/content/rs/developing/modules/redisearch.md

 Index.
 In very simple terms, a search index is a map between words or terms, to the respective documents they appear in.

-If we have two documents, one titled "Hello World" and the other titled "Hello Kitty", a search engine would keep an Inverted Index of the word "hello" that contains two records, one for each of the aforementioned documents.
+If we have two documents, one titled _Hello World_ and the other titled "Hello Kitty", a search engine would keep an Inverted Index of the word "hello" that contains two records, one for each of the aforementioned documents.